 How to Get There

 The Rangers’ home, Madison Square Garden, is right on top of Penn Station.
-The 1, 2, 3, A, C and E subway lines all stop at 34th Street–Penn Station, while the B, D, F, M, N and R all stop nearby at 34th Street–Herald Square.
+The 1, 2, 3, A, C and E subway lines all stop at 34th Street–Penn Station, while the B, D, F, M, N, Q, R and W all stop nearby at 34th Street–Herald Square.
 Commuters from the suburbs can take the Long Island Railroad or New Jersey Transit to Penn Station.

 Barclays Center, where the Islanders play, is located at Atlantic Terminal—Brooklyn’s most active transit hub.
 The 2, 3, 4, 5, B, D, N, R and Q subway trains all stop there, as does the Long Island Rail Road—which ferries in many of the team’s old-school fans from political Long Island (Brooklyn, as you may know, is geographically located on Long Island).